github-community-projects/private-mirrors/SUPPORT.md

 For help or questions about using this project, please file an issue or start a GitHub discussion.

-Internal Contribution Forks is under active development and maintained by GitHub staff **and the community**.
+The Private Mirrors app is under active development and maintained by GitHub staff **and the community**.
 We will do our best to respond to support, feature requests, and community questions in a timely manner.

 ## GitHub Support Policy